M66B/FairEmail/FAQ.md

 <a name="faq84"></a>
 **(84) What are local contacts for?**

-The main use of the local contacts storage is to offer auto completion when no contacts permission is or can be granted to FairEmail.
+The main use of the local contacts storage is to offer auto completion when no contacts permission has been granted to FairEmail.

 Another use is to generate [shortcuts](#user-content-faq31) on recent Android versions to quickly send a message to frequently contacted people.
-This is also why the number of times contacted and the last time contacted is recorded and why you can make a contact a favorite or exclude from favorites by long pressing it.
+This is also why the number of times contacted and the last time contacted is being recorded and why you can make a contact a favorite or exclude it from favorites by long pressing it.

 The list of contacts is sorted on number of times contacted and the last time contacted.

-Local contacts will be used only when no contacts permission has been granted to FairEmail.
+Local contacts will be used for auto completion only when no contacts permission has been granted to FairEmail.
 You can revoke contacts permission in the Android app settings.

 <br />